Get an annual AARP membership for only $12. Limited time offer.

 Jeff Hoyt Jeff Hoyt Editor in Chief

-Medical technology has seen amazing advancements, especially in the last few decades.
-In particular, pacemakers have become more advanced.
-And while they aren’t perfect, they can help seniors during life-threatening moments.
-These devices are rarely known to experience malfunctions, but they can happen.
-Some of the more common causes of pacemaker malfunctions are battery depletion, electromagnetic interference, and damaged or loose wiring.
-The results of a pacemaker failure can be fatal.
+Due to advances in medical technology, especially in the last few decades, pacemakers are now better than before.
+While they aren't all perfect, they can help seniors during life-threatening moments.
+These devices are rarely known to experience malfunctions, but it does happen.
+Some common causes of pacemaker malfunctions are battery depletion, electromagnetic interference, and damaged or loose wiring.
+The results of a pacemaker failure can be fatal, so you want to safeguard against it happening.

-According to research, about three million people have pacemakers.1 Every one of these patients must have a contingency plan in place in case the pacemaker fails.
-One way to counteract the effects of a broken pacemaker is to invest in a medical alert system.
-For now, let’s investigate medical alert systems and pacemakers further.
+According to research, about 3 million people in the world have pacemakers.1 Every one of these patients should have a contingency plan in place just in case the pacemaker fails.
+One way to prepare for a pacemaker related emergency is to invest in a medical alert system.
+In this article, we will discuss more about medical alert systems and how they enable those with pacemakers to age in place safely.

 We may receive compensation from the brands listed here.
 The compensation we receive from our partners impacts the products and services shown here, but it does not impact our ratings in any way.
 Our ratings are chosen through comprehensive research, clear methodologies, hands-on testing, and input from our team of experts.